Updated for 2025

 The Nutcracker – San Francisco and Oakland

 Since my daughter was 4 and first started ballet classes, we have seen the Nutcracker every year.
 We usually go to the Nutcracker in San Francisco which is a world class production in the beautiful War Memorial Opera House.
 We love to dress up. go to the dinner in the city, and then attend one of their family performances, that include photo opportunities with the dancers, and other activities.
 In 2019 we attended the Oakland Ballet Nutcracker and were amazed at the quality of the performance.
 It’s done in the Paramount Teacher, a beautiful 1920s Art Deco theater in the heart of downtown Oakland.
-After watching virtual performances in 2020, both productions are back.
-(Note: COVID vaccination is required for those 12 and older to attend, and a negative COVID test is required for those under 12)

 I can already tell the lasting impact these memories have on my children.
-My daughter now wants to dance in the Nutcracker.
+My daughter and I have seen the Nutcracker in multiple places and never miss a year.
 My kids keep asking me when we are going to Glowfari.
 We plan out our cookie baking weekend, and our weekend to see the lights.
 The excitement they feel is contagious, and it makes the whole family excited for the holiday.
 I hope that my children will have the same lasting memories and love of the season that my parents installed in me.
-And I hope sharing this with you, you can make your own memories that last a lifetime.
+I hope sharing this with you, you can make your own memories that last a lifetime.